 A monthly contest from the editors of RECORD asks you to guess the architect for a building of historical importance.

+By entering, you have a chance to win a $500 Visa gift card.
 Deadline to enter is the last day of each month at 5:00pm EST.

 1. No Purchase Necessary: No purchase or payment of any money is necessary to enter.
 A purchase will not improve the chances of winning.
 All federal, state and/or local rules and regulations apply.
 Void where prohibited by law.